Margaret Bentinck, Duchess of Portland: As a collector

 By the November following her marriage, her collecting had gathered pace, expanding to include the decorative and fine arts as well as natural history.
 (She was already heiress to the Arundel collection.)
 Her home in Buckinghamshire, Bulstrode Hall, provided space to house the results, and her independent fortune meant that cost was no object (on her mother's death in 1755 she also inherited the estates of Welbeck in Nottinghamshire).
 Bulstrode was known in court circles as "The Hive" for the intense work done there on the collections by the Duchess and her team of botanists, entomologists and ornithologists, headed by herself, Daniel Solander (1736–82, specialising in seashells and insects) and The Revd John Lightfoot (1735–88, her librarian and chaplain, and an expert botanist).
 Her collection was, unlike many similar contemporary ones, well-curated.

 In 1766, the Genevan Romantic and philosopher Jean-Jacques Rousseau met Bentinck, admired her knowledge of botany, despite his opinion that women could not be scientific, and offered his services as her "herborist" (plant collector).
 She corresponded with Rousseau until she sent him a copy of Georg Rumpf's Herbarium amboinense, a botany of Amboyna in what is now Indonesia, as he felt this opposed his ideal of free nature.

 The Portland Museum at Bulstrode was open to visitors, along with its zoo, aviary and vast botanic garden.
 Many came: scholars, philosophers, scientists and even royalty, and the collection became a cause célèbre.
 Her fellow collector Horace Walpole commented on it:

 or, in the words of Mrs Delany (a botanical artist and longtime friend):

-Her collecting was also encouraged by her creative milieu: the Duchess and Delany were both members of The Bluestockings, a group of aristocratic women seeking increased intellectual opportunities for members of their sex.
+Her collecting was also encouraged by her creative milieu: the Duchess and Mary Delany were both members of The Bluestockings, a group of aristocratic women seeking increased intellectual opportunities for members of their sex.